physicsturtle/physicsturtle_old/math/calculus-III/Unit4/lessonA.md

 unit: unit4
 ---

+- Partitions of the plane
+- Evaluate simple integrals using riemann sums

 In single variable calculus, Riemann sums are used to approximate the area under a curve.
 This approximation becomes increasingly accurate as the step size is decreased.